Skip to main content

 • By bank transfer

-The Cathedral School of St Anne & St James Bank and Branch National Australia Bank, Aitkenvale Swift Code WPACAU2S
+Account Name: The Cathedral School of St Anne & St James

 Refund & Cancellation Policy

 The Cathedral School’s Refund Policy outlines the situations under which a refund may be paid, and the amount of refund payable in each situation.
-This is included in the Appendix and as part of the Fees and Conditions document on the School website.
+This is included on the School website and as part of the Fees and Conditions document on the School website.

 I understand that some policies and procedures may change during the course of enrolment, and updates will be published on the school website.
 The revised Fees and Conditions for Payment will be sent to parents at least 4 weeks before the commencement of each school year.